NadeemYaseen/contentMK/README.md

     - content should answer all the questions/queries that is the one-stop solution
     - Google trend to explore on what topic to write

+### April 24

+* Fiverr
+    - make an account on Fiverr with something available and then we will shift to our original category
+    - The user name on Fiverr cannot be changed.
+    - read the instructions when creating an account on Fiverr